 If you’d like to break into the insurance or finance field, becoming an insurance claims and processing clerk could be a great start.
 These professionals handle much of the paperwork required when issuing and processing insurance policies and claims.
 Working toward a career in this field can begin by enrolling in a bachelor’s degree program in business administration.

 Insurance Claims and Processing Clerk Job Outlook

-According to national data published by the U.S. Bureau of Labor Statistics (BLS) in 2011, employment for insurance claims and policy processing clerks is projected to remain steady through 2018.
+According to national data published by the U.S. Bureau of Labor Statistics (BLS) , employment for insurance claims and policy processing clerks is projected to remain steady through 2018.
 A growing job rate may not guarantee employment in the industry.
 Prospective students are encouraged to conduct independent research regarding actual job growth rates, which vary according to location, education and experience.
 Additionally, every job seeker is encouraged to do independent research into local trends and requirements.

 Insurance Claims and Processing Clerk Job Duties